The Cleansing Bases: Your First Step Is a Clinical Decision, Not a Cosmetic One.

 Primary indication: Seborrheic dermatitis · Malassezia-driven dandruff · Scalp microbiome dysbiosis

-Formulated for confirmed Malassezia-driven seborrheic dermatitis and dandruff — the most clinically complex condition in the Dermotricology cleanser portfolio.
+Formulated for Malassezia-driven seborrheic dermatitis and dandruff — the most clinically complex condition in the Dermotricology cleanser portfolio.
 The peer-reviewed evidence on this condition has advanced significantly: a 2025 multi-omics analysis confirmed that dandruff scalps show elevated Malassezia restricta and Staphylococcus while healthy scalps demonstrate higher Cutibacterium and Ascomycota abundance.[6]

 Seborrheic dermatitis Malassezia-driven dandruff Scalp microbiome dysbiosis SD maintenance phase Microbiome rediversification support